PramaNH/PortfolioProjects/README.md

 ## Introduction

 This project analyzes COVID-19 trends and patterns using SQL for data exploration and Tableau for visualization.
-The aim is to provide insights into the pandemic's impact worldwide.
+You can view the interactive dashboard here: [Tableau Public Dashboard](https://public.tableau.com/app/profile/prama.lim/viz/CovidDashboard_17339455160900/Dashboard1).

 ## Dataset Description